 To enhance ESMS compliant project design and ensure effective implementation of the risk management strategies, it is essential to strengthen regional ESMS capacity.

-4. Train and coach regional staff and project proponents on ESMS procedures, principles and standards to ensure not only consistent application but also pro-active integration of ESMS principles into project design;
+1. Train and coach regional staff on the ESMS to ensure not only consistent application but also pro-active integration of ESMS principles into project design;

-• Minimum of 5 years of relevant professional experience, desirably in the region, promoting rights-based approaches, improving socio-economic benefits and addressing and managing environmental and, in particular, social risks in the context of conservation or natural resource management projects;
+• Minimum of 5 years of relevant professional experience, desirably in the region, promoting rights-based approaches, improving socio-economic benefits and managing social risks in the context of conservation or natural resource management projects;

-• Expert knowledge and practical experience in carrying out environmental and social assessments and the application of safeguards/performance standards (e.g. World Bank, IFC etc), in designing and implementing safeguard tools and technical and organizational solutions; familiarity with GEF and GCF and national safeguards requirements in the region; certified social and environmental impact experts will have an advantage;
+• Expert knowledge and practical experience in carrying out environmental and social impact assessments and the application of safeguards/performance standards, in designing and implementing safeguard tools and technical and organizational solutions; familiarity with GEF and GCF safeguard polices and national safeguards frameworks in the region;

 • Demonstrated capacity to work collaboratively within a diverse team, coach colleagues and design and implement training courses;